Stocks pause amid record run

 On Tuesday, the Dow and the Nasdaq composite both rose 0.1 percent to record highs.
 The S&P 500 fell 0.1 percent.

-In early trading, Germany's DAX rose 0.2 percent, France's CAC 40 added 0.2 percent and London's FTSE was little changed.
+In early trading, Germany's DAX rose 0.2 percent, France's CAC 40 added 0.3 percent and London's FTSE was off 0.1 percent.

 In Asia, Tokyo's Nikkei gained 0.2 percent, Hong Kong's Hang Seng was flat and the Shanghai Composite declined 0.4 percent.